jD91mZM2/UndertaleSandbox/README.md

 Welp, I'm here to **fix that**!

-# UndertaleInstaller
+# UndertaleSandbox
-Undertale installer does a few things.
+UndertaleSandbox does a few things.

 1. It searches for downloaded file0 and ini files.
 (Reads latest modified)
  - If file0 was not found it asks for the location.